anthonyharrison/lib4sbom/README.md

 - Create and manipulate a SBOM package object
 - Create and manipulate a SBOM dependency relationship object
 - Create and manipulate a Vulnerability object
+- Create and manipulate a Software Service object
 - Generated SBOM can be output to a file or to the console

 ## Installation